Many geometric techniques and solutions hinge on finding the measures of a shape's angles.

 Which value is the largest?

-What can we say about and the measures of a vertical pair of angles?
+The angles and are formed by two intersecting lines.
+What can we say about the measures of this vertical pair of angles?

 A "quarter turn" gets a special name.
 We call it a right angle, and it has a measure of In diagrams, 90 degree angles are sometimes identified with a small square block instead of a circle-wedge.